cilium/cilium/Documentation/operations/upgrade.rst

   disabling it manually by setting ``envoy.enabled=false`` accordingly.
 This change adds one additional Pod per Node, therefore Nodes at maximum Pod capacity will face an eviction of a single non-system critical Pod after upgrading.
+* For Linux kernels of version 6.6 or newer, Cilium by default switches to tcx BPF links for attaching its tc BPF programs in the core datapath for better resiliency and performance.
+  If your current setup has third-party old-style tc BPF users, then this option should be disabled via Helm through ``bpf.enableTCX=false`` in order to continue in old-style tc BPF attachment mode as before.
 * The ``cilium-dbg status --verbose`` command health data may now show health reported on a non-leaf component under a leaf named ``reporter``.
 Health data tree branches will now also be sorted by the fully qualified health status identifier.